INCLUDE_DATA

 What can you add that you found is a small effort with BIG impact?
 Brag about how your brand shines because of them!

-9 Responses to “10 Branding Brownie Points”
+9 thoughts on “10 Branding Brownie Points”

-This is a great list.
+2. This is a great list.
 Thanks for giving us some thing we can remind ourselves how simple it is to be successful.
 One step at a time.

-Good points!
+3. Good points!
 I’d like to add to your point 6 (Always be on the look out for business for your customers) that you can also refer great networking opportunities to your customers.
 For example, I received an invitation to attend an event where a large number of my customer’s clients would be – I made sure to forward an invite to my customer (and he attended).
 He was grateful that I forwarded the opportunity.

-hi Ed,
+4. hi Ed,

 I wouldn’t mind if someone called ahead and offered to bring me a cup of coffee.
 A simple and great idea I had never though of.
 Excellent list.
 It’s just a matter of remembering the little things… they can add up and have a big impact.